BuddhaNexus/buddhanexus/README.md

 ### `tsx` pages

 - Namespace files (with localized content) are created in `public/locales/`
-- Namesspaces are imported with `getI18NextStaticProps` at page level.
+- Namespaces are imported with `getI18NextStaticProps` at page level.

 ### `mdx` pages